The growth of our towns and cities has led to an increased number of wildlife coming into urban areas to seek food and habitat.

-Some animals carry diseases and pose a risk to human health, whereas some animals can cause other problems, like a noise nuisance or damage to premises and land.
+Some animals carry diseases and pose a risk to human health, whereas some animals can cause other problems like noise nuisance or damage to premises and land.
 Where this is the case, you need specialist pest control operatives to deal with the problem.

 Animals that can be considered pests when they venture into certain areas include: